 Our College Librarian is Owen McKnight, who can be contacted by emailing firstname.lastname@example.org or by calling (01865) 279704.
 The Librarian is usually available to help readers Monday to Friday, 9 a.m. to 1 p.m. and 2 p.m. to 5 p.m.

 The College Archives hold a large collection of documents, photographs, and printed papers, beginning with Elizabeth I’s foundation charter in 1571, which constitute a rich and unique resource for the study of the people, decisions, traditions and events that have contributed to the development of the College we know today.

 If you know or possess anything that you think would contribute to the College Archives, or if you want help in researching an aspect of College history or the College life of an Old Member or Fellow, then please contact Dr Robin Darwall-Smith, our College Archivist, by emailing email@example.com or by calling (01865) 279761.

 The Archives of Jesus College are usually open, by appointment only, on Wednesdays and Thursdays, 10 a.m. to 1 p.m. and 2 p.m. to 4.30 p.m.

-Note: we are pleased to announce that the archives will be re-opening on Wednesday 7 July, with opening hours as before.
+Note: we are pleased to announce that the archives have re-opened from Wednesday 7 July, with opening hours as before.
 We ask, however, that for the time being, we only receive one visitor at a time (no couples), and that all visitors wear masks in the archives.